 This modest but cozy little bar takes full advantage of the adjoining courtyard as a venue for local performers.
 Most evenings and even afternoons feature local rock bands or individual musicians livening up the joint.
 The atmosphere her is one of local patronage despite its location in the tourist district and coming here may afford a chance to mingle with the natives.

 As the name implies, this jazz bar specializes in one indulgence above all others: cigars.
-The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican).
-The atmosphere is relaxed and mellow but can be lively depending on the weather, the time, and the act on stage.
-Again, as the name states, Jazz is the main musical course here, but other local talents can also be seen demonstrating their chops.
+The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican), so those looking for Cohibas might be disappointed.
+The atmosphere is relaxed and mellow, but can be lively depending on the weather, time and the act on stage.
+Again, as the name implies, jazz is the main musical course here, but sometimes different sounds or the occasional DJ make their appearance.

 With beers, burgers, and typical grill food, Cruisers is a fixture on historic St George St that caters to locals and tourists alike.
 A stop here in the afternoon makes a good lunch break, and a cocktail at the end of a day's sightseeing is enjoyable as well, with live music some evenings to provide some local color.